 As companies begin to grow and scale, so should their marketing efforts, and likely this triggers the need for support.

-Branding agencies, design shops, full service advertising conglomerates; there are a lot of offerings to navigate.
-Some companies choose to work with several specialized teams, others want everything under one roof, and others still think it’s best to try and manage everything in house.
+Branding agencies, design shops, and full-service advertising conglomerates; there are a lot of offerings to navigate.
+Some companies choose to work with several specialized teams, others want everything under one roof, and others still think it’s best to try and manage everything in-house.

 The answer as one might assume is, “it depends”.